planetlabs/fio-planet/README.md

 ```

 fio-reduce evaluates expressions in the context of the sequence of all input
-geometries, which is named `c`.
+geometries, named `c`.
 For example, this expression dissolves input
 geometries using Shapely's `unary_union`.

 ```lisp